ardilsercan/hassfend/gallery/src/pages/user-test/configuration-menu.markdown

 915 respondents took part in this test and they gave 407 comments.
 In general there isn’t a significant difference between:

-- How long a respondent has been using NDX Tech
+- How long a respondent has been using NDX IoT Platform
 - Installation method
-- How many visits to its NDX Tech in the past 3 months
+- How many visits to its NDX IoT Platform in the past 3 months
-- NDX Tech expertise
+- NDX IoT Platform expertise

 ## Overall menu change